How to apply for a right-of-occupancy waiting number

 No. The new Right-of-Occupancy Housing Act states that any individual applicant or applicant family may have only one number valid at any time.

-Can I apply for an apartment in any city with a waiting number issued by ARA?
+Can I apply for an apartment in any city with a waiting number issued by Varke?

-Yes, you can apply for an apartment anywhere in Finland with a waiting number issued by ARA.
+Yes, you can apply for an apartment anywhere in Finland with a waiting number issued by Varke.

 How long is the waiting number valid for?